saareliad/FTPipe/README.md

 # FTPipe

-This repository contains code used for FTPipe USENIX ATC21 paper and previous and future works.
+This repository contains code used for FTPipe USENIX ATC21 paper* and future works.

-The code for the Pipeline Staleness Mitigation paper (in preparation) is also included.
+Code for Pipeline Staleness Mitigation is also included.

+Arxiv and Citation comming soon.

+*Fine-tuning giant neural networks on commodity hardware with automatic pipeline model parallelism

 ## Overview
-This repository is used to automatically partition and train neural networks with various methods of pipeline-parallelism.
+This repository is used to explore various methods of pipeline-model-parallelism.
+It is capable of automatically partitionining, training and fine-tuning giant neural networks, wth synchronous or asynchronous pipeline.

 ## Usage

+Note: The full readme is still WIP and TBD.
+Howver there is a partial recipe below and some [examples](https://github.com/saareliad/FTPipe/tree/master/prepare_new_t5) of recent scripts we used.
+Feel free to contact via email.

+0. clone the repository.
 1. To run partitioning, prepare a `Task`, which is simply a model and example inputs for it.
 Place it [here](autopipe/tasks).

 2. Choose partitioning and analysis settings, for example: